Remod-org/Omnibus/README.md

 ### EXAMPLES

   - `Setting PVE for specific players`
-     a.
-Set RequirePermissionForPVE to true
+    - Set RequirePermissionForPVE to true
-	 b.
-Add permission omnibus.pve to players/groups needing to play as PVE - all others will be PVP.
+    - Add permission omnibus.pve to players/groups needing to play as PVE - all others will be PVP.
-	   Player's teammates/clan members/friends will be able to damage each other including buildings, etc.
+    - Player's teammates/clan members/friends will be able to damage each other including buildings, etc.

   - `Disabling Teleport`
-     a.
-Set RequirePermissionForTeleport to true
+     - Set RequirePermissionForTeleport to true
-	 b.
-DO NOT assign permission omnibus.tp to anyone Teleport is effectively disabled
+     - DO NOT assign permission omnibus.tp to anyone
+     - Teleport is effectively disabled

   - `Disabling Decay Prevention`
-     a.
-Set RequirePermissionForDecay to true
+     - Set RequirePermissionForDecay to true
-	 b.
-DO NOT assign permission omnibus.decay to anyone Decay is effectively standard for all
+     - DO NOT assign permission omnibus.decay to anyone
+     - Decay is effectively standard for all